index

 Testing for Chronic Inflammation

 Testing for chronic inflammation requires a multipronged approach.
-Your functional doctor will begin by taking a full health history that includes your lifestyle choices, your family history, your symptoms, and any prior diagnoses.
-In addition to this, several blood tests will be performed, including:
+Your functional medicine doctor will begin by taking a complete health history that includes your lifestyle choices, family history, symptoms, and prior diagnoses.
+Some common blood tests used include:

-- High Sensitivity C-Reactive Protein – High Sensitivity C-Reactive Protein (hs-CRP) is a type of protein that the body produces in response to inflammation.
-After an injury or an infection, high sensitivity C-reactive protein indicates the inflammatory response has been activated.
+- High Sensitivity C-Reactive Protein—High Sensitivity C-Reactive Protein (hs-CRP) is a type of protein that the body produces in response to inflammation.
+After an injury or an infection, high sensitivity C-reactive protein indicates the inflammatory response is activated.

-- Sedimentation Rate – Sedimentation rate, abbreviated ESR, measures how fast red blood cells settle in a sample of blood.
-Typically, sedimentation occurs slowly.
-Inflammation causes the red blood cells to settle quickly.
-Therefore, if your sedimentation rate is elevated, it indicates inflammation.
+- Sedimentation Rate—The sedimentation rate, abbreviated ESR, measures how fast red blood cells settle in a blood sample.
+Typically, sedimentation occurs slowly, but inflammation causes the red blood cells to settle quickly.
+Therefore, an elevated sedimentation rate may indicate inflammation.

-- White Blood Cell Count – This test will determine if your white blood cells are elevated.
-If the test shows they are high, it indicates the immune system is activated.
+- White Blood Cell Count—This test measures your white blood cells.
+If they are high, it indicates the immune system is activated.
 When the immune system is activated, it causes an inflammatory response.

-Each of these tests looks at different parts of the blood to see if the blood shows any signs of inflammation.
-Unfortunately, these tests cannot tell where the inflammation is coming from; however, they do indicate if inflammation is in your body.
-Furthermore, when these tests are run over a period of time, they can help determine if your inflammation is worsening or resolving.
+Each test examines different parts of the blood to see if they show signs of inflammation.
+Unfortunately, these tests cannot tell where the inflammation is coming from; however, they indicate whether inflammation is present in the body.
+Furthermore, these tests, run over time, can help determine whether inflammation worsens or resolves.

 There are many natural ways to reduce and relieve chronic inflammation.
-Each of these methods is designed to calm the immune system, improve your health, and reduce systemic inflammation.
-Here are our top recommendations on the best holistic way to reduce inflammation in the body:
+Each method helps to calm the immune system, improve your health, and reduce systemic inflammation.
+Here are our top recommendations on the best holistic way to reduce chronic inflammation:

-- Exercise – Getting at least 150 minutes of exercise each week can help reduce your inflammation naturally.
-Additionally, moderate exercise has been shown to improve immune function.
+- Exercise—150 minutes of exercise each week can help reduce inflammation naturally.
+Additionally, moderate exercise improves immune function.

-- Food Sensitivities – If you have any food sensitivities, you will experience inflammation if they are consumed.
+- Food Sensitivities—If you have any food sensitivities, consuming them will cause you to experience inflammation.
 Follow an elimination diet and learn which foods may be causing your inflammation.
 Then, avoid them to prevent inflammation.

-- Inflammatory Foods – Knowing which foods are pro-inflammatory (sugar, refined carbohydrates, simple, carbohydrates, and dairy products) and removing them from your diet can help reduce inflammation.
-Replace the foods with anti-inflammatory foods like fresh herbs, fresh vegetables, fatty fish, and fresh fruits.
+- Inflammatory Foods—Knowing which foods are pro-inflammatory (sugar, refined carbohydrates, simple carbohydrates, and dairy products) and removing them from your diet can help reduce inflammation.
+Replace the foods with anti-inflammatory foods like fresh herbs, vegetables, fatty fish, and fresh fruits.

-- Stress Relief Techniques – Chronic stress has been linked to chronic inflammation.
-Utilizing stress relief techniques like yoga, deep breathing exercises, journaling, meditation, and prayer can help reduce stress and relieve inflammation in the body.
+- Stress Relief Techniques—Chronic stress has been linked to chronic inflammation.
+Stress relief techniques such as yoga, deep breathing exercises, journaling, meditation, and prayer can help reduce stress and relieve inflammation.

-- Supplementation – There are several supplements that can help to fight long-term inflammation.
+- Supplementation—Several supplements can help to fight long-term inflammation.
 Adding fish oil, turmeric, and probiotics to your supplementation program can help relieve the inflammation in your body.

-Inflammation has been linked to almost every chronic disease.
-Learning how to spot the signs and symptoms of inflammation and how to relieve systemic inflammation is the first step toward improved health.
-If your body has become inflamed, talk with a functional doctor who understands how to heal the body naturally.
-Adopt an anti-inflammatory diet, get the recommended amount of exercise, get a good night’s sleep, and practice stress relief techniques to reduce inflammation.
+Researchers link inflammation to almost every chronic disease.
+Learning to spot the signs and symptoms of inflammation and relieve systemic inflammation is the first step toward improved health.
+If your body has become inflamed, talk with a functional doctor who understands how to heal it naturally.
+To reduce inflammation, you should also adopt an anti-inflammatory diet, get the recommended amount of exercise, get a good night’s sleep, and practice stress relief techniques.